sanctuarycomputer/action-cache/README.md

 When using anonymous functions in React (or similar), it's easy to accidentally cause unnecessary re-renders, as an anonymous function will never equal another. `action-cache` is a type-safe way to wrap a function with its arguments, so that the identity of a given function stays the same across re-renders.

-And no, `.bind` does not solve this problem.
+And no, `.bind` does not solve this problem (it reallocates the same function regardless of arguments).

 ## Installation